Bradford Stroh

-Bradford G. Stroh is an entrepreneur, who has founded and led several companies, and also an author.
-Stroh co-founded Freedom Financial Network and several related specialty finance businesses.
-He is currently the CEO of Bills.com.
+Bradford G. Stroh is an American entrepreneur and businessman, who has founded and led several companies, and also an author.
+Stroh co-founded Achieve Company and several related specialty finance businesses.

-Education
+Early life and education

-Stroh received his MBA from Stanford Business School, where he was an Arjay Miller Scholar, and received a BA from Amherst College, where he captained the men's Lacrosse team.
+Stroh was born in 1973 in Chicago and received his MBA from Stanford Business School, where he was an Arjay Miller Scholar.
+He previously obtained a BA from Amherst College, where he captained the men's Lacrosse team.